astrogirlnim/top-coder-challenge-ns/documentation/reverse_engineering_analysis.md

 4. **Department-Specific Rules**: Investigate business unit variations
 5. **Advanced Error Analysis**: Focus on remaining high-error cases

+## June 2024 Update: High-Receipt Cap for 1-Day Super Productivity Trips

+### Rationale and Justification

+Analysis of high-error cases revealed that 1-day trips with very high receipts and high miles-per-day (600–900) were consistently overestimated by the previous algorithm.
+Interviews (see Kevin and Lisa) suggested that the legacy system is suspicious of extreme cases and likely applies a cap or strong diminishing return for very high receipts, especially on short trips.
+This is further supported by the error analysis, which showed that these cases produced the largest errors (over $1200 in some cases).

+### Algorithm Change

+A hard cap or steeply diminishing return is now applied to receipts above $1200 in the super productivity zone (600–900 miles/day) for 1-day trips.
+Receipts above this threshold are reimbursed at a sharply reduced rate (0.2x).
+This change is implemented as a named constant in the code for clarity and maintainability.

+### Performance Impact

+- **Average Error**: $252.51 (down from $257.44)
+- **Maximum Error**: $856.37 (down from $1203.90)
+- **Exact Matches**: 0
+- **Close Matches**: 3

+The change significantly reduced the maximum error and improved the handling of extreme high-receipt cases, while maintaining or slightly improving overall accuracy.

+### Next Steps

+Continue to analyze other high-error cases, especially for multi-day trips with high receipts, and investigate possible calendar or department effects as suggested by interviews and modular analysis.

 ## Conclusion

 We've successfully identified and implemented the core business logic of the legacy system, achieving significant accuracy improvements through systematic interview analysis and iterative development.
 The efficiency-based receipt processing represents a major breakthrough in understanding the system's complexity.